grzesiaaa/IsingModel/README.md

 ### Description

 Metropolis algorithm for Ising Model without magnetic pole on two-dimensional quadratic grid using Monte Carlo method.
 Plots present spins configurations, trajectories for different grid sizes, magnetization and  magnetic susceptibility as a functions of temperature.
+Exact instructions are in file instructions.pdf.

 ### Technologies
 - **Jupyter Notebook** - notebook for writing a code